-For more information on specific payment options or to enroll in the Interest-Free Monthly Payment Deferment Plan, contact the Office of Student Accounts at (214) 453-8135 or toll free at 1 (800) 688-1029 for assistance.
+For more information on specific payment options or to enroll in the Interest-Free Monthly Payment Deferment Plan, contact the Office of Student Accounts at (214) 453-8135.
 Students with past due accounts desiring to set up a monthly payment plan must also contact the Office of Student Accounts for assistance.